 The damaging proteins are particularly rich in proline and glutamine (especially the amino acid sequences which are in the following orders: Pro-Ser-Gln-Gln and Gln-Gln-Gln-Pro).
 As peptides, some such as 33-MER, cannot be broken down any further in the body.
 In people with celiac disease, 33-MER stimulates T-cells to produce antibodies.
 Sequences containing as few as 7 amino acids can be toxic to those with celiac disease.
 The antibodies, in turn, attack the villi in the small intestine, reducing the surface able to absorb nutrients.
 The damage may be patchy.

 It is important to note that these amino acid or protein sequences are NOT found in the proteins of corn and rice.

 The Nature of the Injury

-Celiac disease is life-long and currently incurable.
-The only known treatment at this time is strict adherence to a gluten-free lifestyle, free of WBRO.
-Oats are not a risk free choice for those with celiac disease and not reccommended during the first year.
+Celiac disease is a life-long disease managed by lifestyle and generally without medication.
+There is no cure.
+The only known treatment is strict adherence to a gluten-free lifestyle.
+The complexity of the disease makes any other safe therapeutic option years away.
+Oats are not recommended during the first year after diagnosis.
+Oats can be a choice for many after the first year.
 There is no way to determine in advance whether or not a person will be able to tolerate uncontaminated oats.
-Contact CSA for assistance and guidance on beginning a gluten-free lifestyle.
+Uncontaminated oats and oat products may qualify for the CSA Recognition Seal for Innovative products if absent G12 antibody below 5 ppm of gluten.
+Call or email the Celiac Support Association home office at 1-877-CSA-4CSA for assistance and guidance on beginning a gluten-free lifestyle.

 Return to Celiac Disease